 Why Businesses Are Migrating from Sage to QuickBooks

-While Sage has long been a trusted accounting tool, many small to mid-sized businesses are discovering that it no longer meets their evolving needs.
+While Sage has long been a trusted accounting tool, many small to medium-sized businesses are discovering that it no longer meets their evolving needs.
 QuickBooks—particularly QuickBooks Online Advanced—offers cloud-based flexibility, improved automation, and better integration with modern tools.

 1. Cloud Accessibility